-The Center's fast-growing library contains a wide range of books relevant to the history of East Central Europa in general and to its urban legacy in particular.
+The Center's fast-growing library contains a wide range of books relevant to the history of East Central Europe in general and to the region’s urban history in particular.

 The Center follows the most recent publications from the world’s leading publishing houses, and regularly replenishes its collection with urban studies-related books, as well as publications in history and humanities in general.
 Apart from a strong section of Polish and Ukrainian books on the history of Lviv and Galicia, a large majority of books is in English and German and cannot be found in other libraries in Lviv or even Ukraine.
 By making current literature available to readers in Ukraine we hope to provide a new impetus to the local scientific community to develop their research in urban history and urban studies.

 Part of the library is dedicated to classic works in urban history.
 More recent literature includes works dealing with Western metropolises.
 A separate section is dedicated to cities of East Central Europe (Poland, the Czech Republic, Hungary, Austria, Russia, Belarus).
 A growing percentage of books reflect the increased interest in urban history in the region.
 A section of books dealing with Lviv (written mostly in Ukrainian or Polish) offers the readers a wide spectrum of publications – from guidebooks to architecture-themed monographs and memoirs.
 It should be noted that the library includes books published in prewar Lviv, many of which deal with the city itself.